senthilkumar207/senthilkumar_subramanian/README.md

 <!-- Add your details -->

-I am __Senthilkumar Subramanian__, a digital marketing specialist with ~5 years of experience in digital marketing and startups.
-My key achievements include generating over $60k in revenue for my startup, [Streaks n Strokes](https://www.streaksnstrokes.com/), in December 2019 and [pivoting the startup in the midst of Covid19](https://www.streaksnstrokes.com/pages/our-story) to an ecommerce company.
+I am __Senthilkumar Subramanian__, a 29 year old startup founder with ~5 years of experience in digital marketing and startups.
+My key achievements include generating over $60k in revenue for my startup, [Streaks n Strokes](https://www.streaksnstrokes.com/), in December 2019 and [pivoting the startup in the midst of Covid-19](https://www.streaksnstrokes.com/pages/our-story) to an ecommerce company.

 I am currently doing a Mid-Career Pathways Programme in Data Analytics by Boston Consulting Group from March to August 2021, as I am looking to pivot to a stable career in data analytics and/or digital marketing.
 The 2 key reasons I am looking to switch my career from startup founder to working in an organisation in data analytics and/or digital marketing are

 1. I want to grow my skills further and faster in the areas of digital marketing and data analytics, which I will be able to do best in a career in this field.
 2. I am at a stage in my life where I want more financial stability, which a startup cannot provide.

+I am specifically looking for roles in digital marketing and data analytics, as I enjoy being in roles where I can play a significant part in driving the bottom line of the organisation.
+I also have some level of experience in these fields.

 <!-- Add link to the sections -->
 [Experience](#experience) <br>